Alexander Hamilton (artist)

 Alexander Hamilton (Scottish, born 1950) is an artist, publisher and series editor for Studies in Photography books (Art and Visual Culture), distributed by Edinburgh University Press.
-He is the Chair of the Scottish Society for the History of Photography.
+He is the chair of the Scottish Society for the History of Photography.
 As an artist, his chosen medium is cyanotype.
-He has exhibited widely within the UK, Europe and the USA and his work is held at the National Science and Media Museum.
+He has exhibited widely within the UK, Europe and the US, and his work is held at the National Science and Media Museum.
 A monograph of his life and work, In Search of the Blue Flower: Alexander Hamilton and the Art of Cyanotype, will be published in 2022.

 Life

 Alexander Hamilton grew up in the Midlands, England and moved to Caithness, Scotland in 1962.
 He began studying Drawing and Painting at Edinburgh College of Art (ECA) in 1968, and in 1970, as a gallery assistant during Strategy Get Arts, he came under the influence of the participating artists.
 Following graduation from ECA in 1972, he spent six months recording plants on the uninhabited island of Stroma in Caithness.
 This began his 50-year journey of creating unique plant-based cyanotypes.